AriFordsham/GHCWiki/status/oct16.md

 Over the course of the release we have developed tools for better tracking GHC's performance and used these tools to identify and resolve a number of performance issues.
-The result is significant improvement in compilation time and allocations on a large fraction of \\texttt{nofib} tests.
+The result is significant improvement in compilation time and allocations on a large fraction of `nofib` tests.

 # Major changes in GHC 8.2